markcmurphy/devdocs-portal/02-headless-catalog.md

 **Display product data on the Product Details page**

-To display select product information on a product page, you will need to first retrieve the product details.
-You can request specific product information by sending a `GET` request to the `/v3/catalog/products/{product_id}` endpoint and passing the desired sub-resources as query parameters.
+To display select product information on a product page, you can request specific product information by sending a `GET` request to the `/v3/catalog/products/{product_id}` endpoint and passing the desired sub-resources as query parameters.

 ```shell
 curl --request GET \